powercodeacademy/phrg-rails-js-project/README.md

 ### Be Prepared to:

-1. Explain your code from execution point to exit point.
-We're making sure you wrote it and understand how it works, nothing else.
-5-10 minutes
+1. Give minimal description of application, then have the reveiwer walk through it.
+5 minutes.
-2. Write tests together.
-You'll be responsible for making tests pass, not writing test code.
-However, you'll be expected to provide expected return data of methods.
-You'll need to know how your code should work, not rspec or testing.
-20-30 minutes
+1. Run down each item in your `spec.md` and explain how you've met each criteria.
+2-5 minutes
-3. Refactor code.
+1. Refactor code.
 20-30 minutes
-4. Extend the application with a new feature, more data, a different domain etc. 20-30 minutes
+1. Extend the application with a new feature, more data, etc. 20-30 minutes
-5. Submit an improved version.
+1. Submit an improved version.

 #### Be scrappy.
 - If you make a mistake, correct yourself.